Understanding Obesity Stigma Brochure

 Weight Bias in Healthcare

 Unfortunately, weight stigma also exists in healthcare settings.
-Negative attitudes about overweight individuals have been reported by physicians, nurses, dietitians, psychologists and medical students.
+Negative attitudes about individuals with excess weight have been reported by physicians, nurses, dietitians, psychologists and medical students.
 Research shows that even healthcare professionals who specialize in the treatment of obesity hold negative attitudes.

 Bias may have a negative impact on quality of healthcare for individuals affected by obesity.
 Some studies have indicated that these individuals are reluctant to seek medical care, and may be more likely to delay important preventative healthcare services and cancel medical appointments.
 Weight bias has been reported as one reason for these negative experiences.